 The Mound

 The mound, or drain field, is the final part of the system.
-Wastewater leaves the pipes through small holes and pours into the surrounding gravel and sand.
+Wastewater leaves the pipes through small holes and pours into the surrounding gravel and septic sand used for stabilization.

 Here are a few tips for proper care: